jy0205/LaVIT/README.md

 * ```2023.10.17``` 🚀🚀🚀  We release the pre-trained weight for **LaVIT** on the HuggingFace and provide the inference code of using it for both multi-modal understanding and generation.

 ## Introduction
 We propose **LaVIT**, a new general-purpose multi-modal foundation model that inherits the successful learning paradigm of LLM: predicting the next image / text token in an auto-regressive manner.
-LaVIT introduce a well-designed visual tokenizer to translate the non-linguistic image into a sequence of discrete tokens like a foreign language that LLM can read.
+LaVIT introduces a well-designed visual tokenizer to translate the non-linguistic image into a sequence of discrete tokens like a foreign language that LLM can read.
 Hence, both images and texts can be handled simultaneously under the unified generative objective.
 For more technical details, please refer to our [paper](https://arxiv.org/abs/2309.04669).

 <div align="center">
   <img src="assets/pipeline.png"/>